IBM/node-sdk-core/README.md

 ### getFormat
 This function takes a parameters object and a list of "formats".
 It returns the first match from the formats array that is a key in the parameters object, or `null` if there are no matches.

-### buildRequestFileObject
-This function builds a "form-data" object for each file parameter.

 ### toLowerKeys
 This function takes an Object and returns the same object with all of the top-level keys converted to lower case.
 Note: it does not convert nested keys.